 Another great thing to do is to go on a boat trip and sail along the glacier for an hour.
 If you want to experience the glacier in a more adventurous way, there is an option of going on an ice hike on the glacier.
 This is something you have to arrange, in advance, with a tour agency in El Calafate.
 It is also possible to visit other glaciers from El Calafate, such as the Upsala glacier.

-Easy.
+This is one one of the Argentinna National Parks with the best accessibility and therefore really easy.
 The walks on the footbridges are doable for everyone.
 There are even buses that can take you from the starting point of the walk to the end point, in case you don’t feel like walking at all.
 If you opt for an ice hike, you will need to put some extra effort, since you will be hiking over the ice.
 However, this is subject to a maximum age of 65 years.

-How to reach the Perito Moreno glacier?
+How to reach the Argentia National Park with the Perito Moreno glacier?

 There are several flights, that fly from the capital Buenos Aires and other major cities, to El Calafate with Aerolineas Argentinas.
 El Calafate offers many restaurants, hotels, shops and tour operators.
 You can visit the glacier by private vehicle or go on an organized tour, with a guide, wich might be interesting if you want to learn more about the history and formation of glaciers in Argentina.